-Figure 3-1: Mounting Holes
+Figure 3-1: Controller Mounting Holes Shown in Blue

 The size of the heat sink on which the controller should be mounted is a function of the power being dissipated.
 Table 3-1 provides estimates of the required heat sink area and indicates whether a fan is typically required as a function of the RMS power being drawn by the controller.
 RMS power is best measured with a watt meter connected to the AC power line going to the power supplies for the robot.
 Several inexpensive watt meters are available.
 For example, a "Kill-a-Watt" meter plugs into a power outlet and has a second outlet for the device being measured.